SebastianoF/matrix_expmv/README.md

 (tx, ty) to belong to.

-The function generate_se2, generates elements in the particular case of taste 4 which are also elements of the Lie algebra se2.
+The function generate_se2, generates elements in the particular case of taste 6 which are elements of the Lie algebra se2.

 ----